Next Step – Frequently Asked Questions

 Volunteer time commitments may vary, but participants should expect to commit to about 4 hours each week to meet Next Step requirements.

 Depending on the size, the group is less than two hours once a week.
-The remaining requirements may be met on a flexible schedule determined by the participant.

 How does Next Step differ from other recovery services at The Magdalen House?